 Every year Doc/Fest recruit a number of Festival Assistants to assist the team with preparations for the next Festival and the various year-round projects we coordinate.
 We are looking for enthusiastic individuals to join our team.
-It's a wonderful chance to gain professional office experience which will include, taking and transferring calls and queries, taking minutes in team meetings and working with various departments within the Doc/Fest team.
+It's a wonderful chance to gain professional office experience which will include working with various departments within the Doc/Fest team.

 This is a great opportunity to work closely with the team to gain valuable professional office-based experience.
 You will be based in our Sheffield office and your typical duties might include: research tasks, maintaining databases, updating copy on the website and social networks, processing film submissions, and office runner tasks.